 The October Magic™ Camellia series offers evergreen foliage and early winter color with their luscious blooms.

 Jubilation™ Gardenia displays gorgeous white blooms that infuse the air with their sweet fragrance from spring through fall.

 Little Bonnie™ Dwarf Spiraea has blue-green foliage and produces lavender-pink flowers in the spring and often on through the summer.

 For long-season color (summer through fall) opt for the beautiful blue blooms of ‘Big Daddy’ Hydrangea.

 Baby Gem™ Boxwood is an exceptionally compact boxwood and excellent for use in smaller gardens for borders and focal areas.

-Yewtopia® Plum Yew is ideal for areas where low growing hedges are needed.
+Yewtopia® Plum Yew is ideal for shade to part shade areas where low growing hedges are needed.

 Robin® Holly’s pyramidal shape, lush, dark green foliage and red berries make it an easy choice for a hedge or privacy planting.

 5. Finish up and fill-in with ornamental grasses, annuals and perennials.